moozer/ansible-role-nagios/readme.md

 See `tests` directory for details

+We download nagios from [github](https://github.com/NagiosEnterprises/nagioscore/releases) and the version specified in `nagios_version` must match that.

+Nagios plugins is also downlaoded from [github](https://github.com/nagios-plugins/nagios-plugins/releases) and `nagios_plugins_version` must match a version there.

 ### Minimal variables needed

 * In the example the nagiosserver is called `nagioshost` and there is another host called `otherhost`